Panicking About Your Kids’ Phones? New Research Says Don’t is the title of an article in the New York Times.

 The NYT article also points to Europe as proof that smartphones are not behind the increase in teen depression.
 Yet the evidence shows otherwise.
 The study used to make the case examines adults, not teens.
 The World Health Organization reports increases in suicide rates around the world, with the largest increases among youth.

 Here is the last point that Twenge makes.
-That while the researchers claiming that technology use is unrelated to well-being said they had not taken any funding from the tech industry, one of them is currently employed and one was previously employed by the Oxford Internet Institute, which is funded by Facebook, Google and Microsoft.
+While the researchers claiming that technology use is unrelated to well-being said they had not taken any funding from the tech industry, one of them is currently employed and one was previously employed by the Oxford Internet Institute.
+The OII is funded by Facebook, Google, and Microsoft.

 “If kids who ate five apples a day versus one were twice as likely to attempt suicide, parents would make extremely sure their kids didn’t eat too many apples.
 Why should our response to technology time be any different?”